 Avoiding cash transactions, for example, helps take some of the complexity out of running the business itself.
 “If I don’t have to deal with cash, it’s a lot easier on my life.
-With Interac Flash, everybody just pays and goes, and at the end of the day I get to see my sales,” Syed says.
+With Interac Debit contactless payments, everybody just pays and goes, and at the end of the day I get to see my sales,” Syed says.

 By encouraging customers to use debit payments, Syed can focus on the truly important things, like how great the food tastes.
 Syed takes the straightforward, back-to-basics approach there, too.

 “I think the most important quality of our burgers is their simplicity,” Syed says.
 “The ingredients on the Holy Burger are our bun, lettuce, onions, pickles, cheese, and a special Holy sauce.
 That’s it.
 Less is more.”